kizito9898/IT-Documentation/Microsoft365/Teams-Administration.md

 2. Click the **Files** tab.
 3. Click **Upload** and select a file.
 4. Click **Share** to set permissions.
+!

-*Note:* File Sharing is the cloud alternative to network file sharing on windows server (share drive/mapping a drive )
+*Note:* File Sharing is the cloud alternative to network file sharing on windows server (share file/mapping drive)

 ---